elastic/crawler/README.md

 Indexing web content with the Open Crawler requires:

 1. An instance of Elasticsearch (on-prem, cloud, or serverless)
-3. A valid crawler configuration file (see [Configuring crawlers](#configuring-crawlers))
+2. A valid Crawler configuration file (see [Configuring crawlers](#configuring-crawlers))

 Crawler runs crawl jobs on-demand or on a schedule, based on configuration files you reference when running crawler.
-As crawler runs, each URL endpoint found during the crawl will be handed to a different thread to be visited, resulting in one document per page being indexed into Elasticsearch.
+As Crawler runs, each URL endpoint found during the crawl will be handed to a different thread to be visited, resulting in one document per page being indexed into Elasticsearch.

 Crawls are performed in two stages: a primary crawl and a purge crawl.